It’s going to be a ‘Wicked Season’ when New England Fights returns to Bangor

 The Maine-based New England Fights mixed martial arts promotion has announced plans to return to Bangor for the third straight year, with “NEF 35: Wicked Season” scheduled for Sept.
-8 in the grand ballroom of the Cross Insurance Center.
+8 in the grand ballroom of the Cross Insurance Center in Bangor.

 Two previous NEF shows at that locale, in August 2016 and August 2017, each sold out the 1,200-seat facility.

-“Our stops in Bangor over the past couple of years have been extremely entertaining, successful events, said NEF co-owner and matchmaker Matt Peterson of Rumford.
+“Our stops in Bangor over the past couple of years have been extremely entertaining, successful events,” NEF co-owner and matchmaker Matt Peterson of Rumford said.
 “We’re excited to continue that tradition this year.”

 The Sept.
 8 show will be the fifth mixed martial card overall held in the Queen City.